odrans/S3COM/README.md

 Satellite Simulator and Sandbox for Cloud Observation and Modelling (S3COM)
 ================================================================================

 S3COM is a satellite simulator and retrieval sandbox tool for cloud studies.
 It simulates satellite observations and provide consistent cloud products based on high-resolution modelling outputs.

+The goal of S3COM are mainly:
+- To provide realistic satellite measurements consistent with model outputs
+- Compute the sensitivity of radiative quantities to atmospheric and cloud parameters
+- To test retrieval algorithm on model simulations to quantify and improve their capabilities and limitations

 How to use
 ----------